 The only thing missing is that you can’t depreciate the value of your home and use it to offset your income. 🙂

-There are over $263 billion revolving home equity loans according to The Federal Reserve (screenshot is old but the source link is updated):
+There are over $263 billion revolving home equity loans according to The Federal Reserve (data is from July 9th, 2021):

 Home equity loans are simply loans taken out against the equity in your home.
 Buy Borrow Die is just a riff off this very popular idea.

 The only wrinkle is that most people don’t take home equity loans for everyday spending money – they typically do it for major purchases but money is fungible.
 It doesn’t matter what you use it for.

 Want to do this with your stock portfolio?
 Some, but not all, brokerages offer this.
 For example, Schwab calls it a Pledged Asset Line.